kasperdoggames/CryptoRockets/README.md

 ## Environment

-To run the local deployment withhout issue a `.env` file is required with the following values:
+To run the local deployment without issue a `.env` file is required with the following values:

 ```
 NFTSTORAGE_API_KEY=